pelithne/k8s/workshop.md

 containers: |
                 $(containerRegistry)/$(imageRepository):$(tag)
 ````
-What this will do is to replace the container reference in your kubernetes manifest (azure-vote-all-in-one-redis.yaml) with the container built in the build stage.
+What this will do is to replace the container reference in your kubernetes manifest (called ````azure-vote-all-in-one-redis.yaml````) with the container`that was pushed in the build stage.

-For this to work, the name of the repository needs to match the name that we are trying to replace with.
+For this to work, the name of the repository needs to match the name that we are trying to replace it with.

-You need to edit your ````azure-vote-all-in-one-redis.yaml```` and change this
+You need to edit your ````azure-vote-all-in-one-redis.yaml```` and change this:

 ````
 containers: